The most advanced 3PL software is released into the market. Let’s see who will use it and why.

 - Cost focus and low margins

 As you see, businesses want to see 3PLs as business partners on the same level in terms of technology, culture, strategy, and goals.
-KLOUDIP – a telematics software developer from Sri Lanka – releases EPORT software for 3PL service providers that will help them to address at least half of these challenges.
+KLOUDIP – a telematics software developer – releases EPORT software for 3PL service providers that will help them to address at least half of these challenges.

 EPORT addressing the challenges of 3PLs